FarisKadir/Readme_Generator/assets/readme.md

 This application is bug free all day, BUT!
 If you want to test you can follow these instructions:

-dhfdsh
+d

 ---

 ## Questions?

-If you have any questions you can reach me at faris.kadir@gmail.com.
-You can also contact me on GitHub, my profile can be found at https://github.com/fariskadir.
+If you have any questions you can reach me at d.
+You can also contact me on GitHub, my profile can be found at https://github.com/d.